Codingflower20/vsdRiscvSoc/week-1.md

 - It is essential for low-level OS and embedded systems programming.
 - It **distinguishes `rv32imac` (which supports atomics)** from `rv32imc` (which does not)

-## 15- Spin-lock implementation in C with inline asm fallback.
+## Task 15: Spin-lock implementation in C with inline asm fallback.
 Objective:
 Understand and implement atomic operations in bare-metal RISC-V to safely update a shared variable (shared_counter) in a multi-thread-like context (simulated).
 Core Concepts: